Discerning Between Intuition and Imagination

 “I was recently informed that I was a medium.
 I have had around 2-3 dreams that were warnings of sorts, other than that I haven’t had anything else come to me.
 I want to enhance my gift to be able to help others.
 I always have enjoyed helping people.
 I have tried meditation to help myself embrace my gift but I can’t stay focused long enough to concentrate.
 What would you suggest I do?
 I would really love to embrace this gift.
 What are other methods that I can try?
 Also how can I tell the difference if its just my imagination or it’s a message or someone trying to contact me?”

-I’ve written a few articles on psychic development and various things that go along with it, which you can find under the “Spirit” link in the navigation (psychic stuff).
-In my post, “Am I Psychic?”
-I give a list of my psychic development articles, specifically – have a read through those and you may find some great tips.
+I’ve written a few articles on psychic development and various things that go along with it, which you can find here.
+In my post, “Are You Psychic?”
+I give a list of my psychic development articles, specifically.
+Have a read through those and you may find some great tips.

 As far as being able to tell the difference between a message and your imagination goes…